caillouc/Fiche_EPFL/Network_Security/Network_Security.md

       important
   * The entity who controls the root keys, controls all authentication and verification operations
-  * PKI and revocation can result in a powerfull 'kill switch', which can enable shouting down part of internet
+  * PKI and revocation can result in a powerful 'kill switch', which can enable shouting down part of internet
     * Sovereign PKI continues to be an important research challenge

 # Virtual Private Networks (VPNs)

 * VPN creates a **Secure channel** between two networks over an **untrusted network**
   * **Set-up phase**: the gateways (tunnel endpoints) *authenticate* each other and *set up keys*
   * **Tuneling phase**:
     * Packets are encapsulated at the first gateway
     * ... and decapsulated at the second